Treatments

 The key words here are ‘clinically effective’—a health product might promise you the world, but if it hasn’t been proven to work and be safe to take, you should steer clear of it.
 Taking weight loss medication alongside a healthy diet and regular exercise is backed by scientific evidence.
 If you stick to your schedule for at least a year, you could lose up to 25% of your starting weight.

 Through our weight loss programme, you’ll get monthly medication plus one-to-one support from our clinicians and coaches, who will work with you to build habits that last.
-Find out if you’re eligible by taking our short quiz—it won’t take more than five minutes.
+Check out some of our Mounjaro before and after stories to learn more.
+And find out if you’re eligible by taking our short quiz—it won’t take more than five minutes.

 Take a quick eligibility quiz to explore your options and see how we can support you.